100 College Hall

 Kelly presents nationally and regionally on various SEM topics and has assisted other college and universities as an independent consultant with their respective strategic enrollment decisions.

-This year, Kelly was selected by this alma mater as their Commencement Speaker and also received the College’s Distinguished Alumni Award.
+In 2020, Kelly was selected by this alma mater as their Commencement Speaker and also received the College’s Distinguished Alumni Award.

 Kelly is also the recipient of 3E Enrollment Marketing’s 2021 “Strategic Leader Award.”
 WC’s Admission Staff received 3E’s 2021 “‘We Live for This’ Outstanding Team Award.”
 Both awards will be presented at the Institute for Strategic Enrollment Management in May 2021.